cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 These functions are not needed if the KEM algorithm does not employ them within the `Encap`, `Decap`, `AuthEncap`, or `AuthDecap` functions.

+The `AuthEncap` and `AuthDecap` functions are OPTIONAL.
+If a KEM algorithm does not provide them, only the Base and PSK modes of HPKE are supported.
+Future specifications which define new KEMs MUST indicate whether or not these modes are supported.

+A KEM algorithm MAY define multiple different equivalent encoding algorithms for KEM public keys or KEM ciphertexts, with different output lengths `Npk` for public keys and `Nenc` for ciphertexts.
+In this case these different lengths MUST be indicated.
+It is left to the application using HPKE to define how entities communicate which encoding is used.

 ## Key Derivation Functions (KDFs) {#kdf-ids}